CommonHuman-Lab/breachsql/README.md

 ## Why BreachSQL?

-- **Multi-technique** — error-based, boolean-blind, time-blind, UNION extraction, stacked queries, all in one pass
+- **Faster** — binary-search boolean extraction, parallel surface probing, no per-request sleep loops
-- **Multi-backend** — MySQL, MariaDB, PostgreSQL, SQLite, MSSQL, and Oracle detection and technique selection
+- **Detect → exploit in one pass** — `--exploit` extracts version, user, database, and tables immediately after a confirmed hit; `--dump TABLE` pulls rows without a second invocation
-- **Context-aware** — numeric, string, quoted, parenthesised, and header/cookie injection contexts
+- **Python API** — `from breachsql.engine import scan, ScanOptions` — embed it directly in your own tooling or scripts
-- **WAF-aware** — detects common WAFs and applies evasion transforms automatically
+- **Scan from spec** — `--openapi` imports every endpoint from a Swagger/OpenAPI file and scans them all
-- **Every injection surface** — query params, POST form, JSON body, path parameters, cookies, headers
+- **Curated payloads** — backed by [commonhuman-payloads](https://github.com/CommonHuman-Lab/commonhuman-payloads), an auditable, versioned payload library shared across the toolchain
-- **Two-step injection** — inject at one URL, observe the result at another
+- **Pipeline-native** — structured JSON output, clean exit codes, no interactive prompts by default
-- **Pipeline-native** — JSON output, clean exit codes, Python API
+- **Lightweight** — pure Python 3.10+, no C extensions, no Java, installs in a venv in seconds

 ---